sr9dc/DS_Midterm_Package_Reviews/README.md

 devtools::install_github("cutterkom/generativeart")
 ```

-See an example tutorial and the rest of documentation on [Izzy Shehan's RPubs page](https://rpubs.com/izzy-shehan/750493).
+See an example tutorial and the rest of documentation on the [RPubs page](https://rpubs.com/izzy-shehan/750493).

 <!-- CONTRIBUTING -->